rehive/docs-portal/content/platform/auth/multi-factor.md

 #### Authenticator rules

-Authenticator rules are used by administrators to configure when MFA challenged should be issued to users.
+Authenticator rules are used by administrators to configure when MFA challenges should be issued to users.
 All rules can be configured on the global "company" level or alterntaively on specific user groups.
 A group-specific rule will always take precedence over a non-group rule when evaluating challenges.

 ##### Types